Supplements you should take every day!

 Vegan protein powder: 1 scoop per day

-To round out your daily dose of supplements, Dr. Lester recommends a heaping scoop of Vega (or another vegan protein powder) to fill in any nutritional gaps in your diet.
+To round out your daily dose of supplements, Dr. Guzzardo recommends a heaping scoop of Vega (or another vegan protein powder) to fill in any nutritional gaps in your diet.
 Any brand that packs 20 to 25 grams of plant-based protein is ideal, so you can enjoy this extra boost in a post-workout cookie, your morning smoothie, or these bliss bites.

 If you stick to a particular diet—be it vegan, keto, gluten-fee, etc—you’ll need to put extra consideration into your supplement regimen.
 Plus, everyone should be taking these five supplements for mental health.